ATLauncher/ATLauncher/README.md

 ### Adding new languages from Crowdin

-Running [this action](https://github.com/ATLauncher/ATLauncher/actions/workflows/download-translations.yml) will download all approved translations strings and make a commit to master with then changed language files.
+Running [this action](https://github.com/ATLauncher/ATLauncher/actions/workflows/download-translations.yml) will download all approved translation strings and make a commit to master with then changed language files.

 #### Manual Steps

-Once a language has been translated enough to add support to the launcher (or update support) there's a few steps we need to take.
+Once a language has been translated enough to add support to the launcher (or update support) there are a few steps we need to take.

-First grab the built project from Crowdin, and then grab out the translation to add/update.
+First, grab the built project from Crowdin, and then grab the translation to add/update.
 For this example, let's take German.

 Pop this file in the `scripts/processTranslations/in` directory and then run the `scripts/processTranslations.bat` or